 7 of the top 10 performing VC firms conduct pre-investment background checks.
 6 of those 7 do so with Vcheck.

-Nevertheless, this change reflects a growing awareness of the risks associated with fraudulent activities and the need to safeguard investments by thoroughly vetting potential portfolio companies and their management teams.
+This change reflects a growing awareness of the risks associated with fraudulent activities and the need to safeguard investments by thoroughly vetting potential portfolio companies and their management teams.

 The Future of Due Diligence in VC